 Skip to Content

-It is so full of flavor that you forget you are eating a soup that is actually good for you.
-And with the abundance of fresh picked squash available this time of the year, we like to take advantage of the harvest and make an extra batch or two.
+Not to mention, this is one of the healthiest soups as well.
+However it is so full of flavor that you forget you are eating a soup that is actually good for you.
+And with the abundance of fresh picked squash available this time of the year, I like to take advantage of the harvest and make an extra batch or two.

-Then we will freeze the soup so that we can enjoy a delicious, heart warming & healthy meal on a cold winter day.
+Then I will freeze the soup so that we can enjoy a delicious, heart warming & healthy meal whenever we need one.
+It is a great way to get a quick lunch or dinner prepared without much effort.

 *Complete recipe instructions including specific measurements, cook temperatures and times are located in a printable recipe card at the bottom of this article.
 However, be sure to keep reading for helpful tips and tricks when making this recipe.